augustss/verse-semantics/Book/docs/02_builtins.md

 ## Maps

 Maps are one of the core container types, alongside arrays and optionals.
-Arrays are ordered sequences indexed by integers, while optionals are the smallest container of all, holding either zero or one value.
-Maps generalize both ideas: like arrays, they provide efficient lookup, but instead of being limited to integer indices, they allow any *comparable* type as a key.
+If arrays are ordered sequences indexed by integers, and optionals are the smallest container of all, holding either zero or one value, then Maps generalize both ideas: like arrays, they provide efficient lookup, but instead of being limited to integer indices, they allow any *comparable* type as a key.
 You can think of a map as an array indexed by arbitrary keys, or as a larger optional that can hold many key–value associations at once.

 A map is an immutable associative container that stores zero or more key–value pairs of type `[k]v`, written as `(Key:k, Value:v)`.
 Maps are the standard way to associate values with other values: you supply a key, and the map returns the value associated with it.
-This is similar to a dictionary in many programming languages.

 Maps are useful whenever you want to store data that is naturally indexed by something other than an integer position.
 For example, you might want to store the weights of different objects keyed by their names: